 Are there certain ticks that I should be concerned about?

 Although there are at least 15 species of ticks in North America, only a few of these species are likely to be encountered by your cat.
 They include American dog tick, lone star tick, deer or black-legged tick, and brown dog tick.

 Other tick species may be encountered in various regions.
 Ask your veterinarian if you need additional information about a specific species.

 The American dog tick feeds on a wide variety of hosts, including humans, dogs, and occasionally cats, but rarely infests homes.
 Adults are chestnut brown with white spots or streaks on their backs.

 The female dog tick lays 4,000-6,500 eggs and then dies.
 The unfed larvae crawl in search of a host and can live up to 540 days without food.
-Nymphs can live without food for up to 584 days.
-That's over a year-and-a-half!
+Nymphs can live without food for up to 584 days - over a year-and-a-half.

 Adults crawl in search of dogs or large animals for a blood meal.
 Adults can live for up to two years without food.
-American dog tick adults can be found in a waiting position on grass or other low vegetation along roads, paths, and trails.
+They can be found in a waiting position on grass or other low vegetation along roads, paths, and trails.
 As an animal passes by, the tick will crawl onto it and soon start feeding.
-The males remain on the host for an indefinite period of time alternately feeding and mating.
+The males remain on the host indefinitely, alternately feeding and mating.
 The females feed, mate, become engorged, and then drop off the animal to lay their eggs.

 The American dog tick requires from three months to three years to complete a life cycle.
 It typically is dependent on climatic and environmental conditions for its eggs to hatch.